Caja China means “Chinese box” in Spanish. This is a misnomer, because the device is actually Cuban, dating back to at least the 1800s.

 In the last half of the 1800s, 150,000 Chinese workers were brought to Cuba.
 Some speculate that this box was invented by them in Cuba.
 Sidney Mintz, of the University of Johns Hopkins, investigated this, and found no backing for it.
 In fact, he found very little interaction at all occurred between Cuban and Chinese cooking.

-Instead, the box is inspired by a Cuban tradition of making a “box” or enclosed cooking space of brick, and putting a metal lid on it.
+Instead, the box seems to be inspired by a Cuban tradition of making a “box” or enclosed cooking space of brick, and putting a metal lid on it.
 The Caja China as we now know it — a metal lined box — was invented by a Cuban emigré named Guerra living in Miami as a portable version of the traditional Cuban outdoors oven.
 The name “China” was applied to the brick ovens because China stood for magical things, and putting a lid heavy with coal on top the oven, making it hard to check on what was happening, made it seem as though magic was happening inside.

 Randoll, Dorothy.Going whole hog.
 Dallas, Texas: The Dallas Morning News.
 16 March 2004.